-The term 'Non Performing Asset (NPA)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Non Performing Asset (NPA)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A Non Performing Asset is also known by its acronym NPA.
 This pertains to a certain way of categorizing loans on a banks’ balance sheet.
 Such NPA loans are those which are in arrears on their regular payments or are otherwise in outright default.
 In the majority of instances, loans become categorized as nonperforming as the payments on the loans are not received consecutively over 90 days.
 It is possible for the time lapse to be less or more than the typical 90 days in order for NPA classification to occur.
 It all comes down to the individual conditions and terms which each loan spells out in the documents and the policies of the bank in question.

 Following 90 days of non-payment, most banks will commonly reclassify the loans as Non Performing Assets or loans.
 This might happen during the term for the loan or as a failure ultimately to pay off the balance principal of the loan which becomes due upon maturity.
 It always helps to consider a real world example in order to better understand a somewhat complicated topic.

 Consider a firm that takes out a $20 million loan with associated payments that are interest-only in nature for a $100,000 payment amount each month.
 If the borrower misses payments for three months in a row, the bank which originally made the loan could be forced to classify the loan as a Non Performing Asset in order to comply with its government-mandated regulatory requirements.
 It is also possible for loans to finally become nonperforming if the borrower pays out all of its interest payments but is unable or alternatively fails to pay back the final principal that becomes due at maturity date.